 People are PepsiCo’s greatest asset.
 We believe in building a workforce that reflects the diverse consumers and communities we serve.
 Diversity and engagement is core to our company’s values and how we operate as a global corporate citizen.
-A key driver of our company vision, Performance with Purpose, it helps create sustainable advantage for us.
+A key driver of our company vision, Performance with Purpose, diversity and engagement helps create sustainable advantage for us.

 PepsiCo has a strong legacy of leading in diversity practices starting in the 1940s by breaking the color barrier and hiring African American salespeople, in the 50s as the first major company to have a woman on its Board, to the 80s where we pioneered multicultural marketing.
 Together, with their different perspectives, experiences, and backgrounds, our people are building on this legacy and creating our future across the countries, markets and territories in which we operate.